 Use as little water and soap on the mattress as you can to prevent the inner part of the mattress from getting wet.
 Allow the mattress to dry completely before putting the bedding back in place.
 Place a fan in the room and aim it at the mattress to speed up the drying process.

 Mix these ingredients and dab them onto the mattress.
 If this stain treatment does not work, mix 3 parts powdered laundry detergent with 1 part water, then dab the mixture onto the stain.
 Allow the mixture to dry, then scrape away the remaining paste.
 Again, dab the remaining stain with hydrogen peroxide.
 Allow the area to dry fully before vacuuming and putting the sheets back in place.

 - 1 tablespoon table salt

-Mix together the ingredients above and apply the resulting paste to the mattress in the area of the stain, then allow the paste to dry.
+Mix the ingredients above and apply the resulting paste to the mattress in the area of the stain, then allow the paste to dry.
 Once the mixture is dry, scrape it off.
-Treat any of the remaining stain by dabbing it with hydrogen peroxide.
+Treat any of the remaining stains by dabbing them with hydrogen peroxide.
 Allow the area to dry fully before placing sheets on the bed.